Improved Coherence in Optically-Defined Niobium Trilayer Junction Qubits: Junction Properties

 We verify the expected Josephson junction behavior \cite{stewart1968ivcurves} in our devices by measuring their hysteretic current-voltage curves in Fig. \ref{fig:fig2}a.
-When cooled to \qty{860}{\milli\kelvin}, the un-shunted junction shows a zero-resistance superconducting branch up to the critical current $I_c$, and an energy gap $2\Delta=\qty{5.64}{\milli\electronvolt}$, corresponding to a critical temperature $T_c=\qty{9.2}{\K}$, in agreement with the transition temperature seen in resistivity measurements.
+When cooled to \qty{860}{\milli\kelvin}, the un-shunted junction shows a zero-resistance superconducting branch up to the critical current $I_c$, and an energy gap $2\Delta=\qty{2.89}{\milli\electronvolt}$.
+By comparing this value with critical temperature measured with resistivity, we find a relationship $2\Delta/k_B T_c=3.61$: slightly lower than reported values for pure Nb \cite{novotny1975nbGap,turneaure1968nbGap}.
 Measuring the asymptotic normal state resistance $R_n$ above the energy gap we find a $I_c R_n$ product of \qty{1.5}{\milli\V}, similar to values reported previously for Nb trilayer junctions \cite{morohashi1987nbjrev,gronberg2017swaps,tolpygo2010nbVariations,Tolpygo2015nbplanarized,bumble2009submicrometer}.
 Although measurements of the subgap region were limited by the experiment hardware, no excessive subgap leakage currents are observed.

 Using the $I_c R_n$ product found above, we can use room-temperature junction resistances to predict low-temperature properties \cite{golubov2004phaseRelations,ambegaokar1963relation}.
 Fitting the measured resistance for junctions of varying areas with two free parameters, specific resistivity and junction critical dimension bias (see Appendix \ref{appendix:d}), we obtain the effective junction areas and the specific critical current density $J_c$ for each wafer.
 This method allows us to easily investigate effects of the fabrication process on junction electrical parameters.
 For Nb trilayers, the critical current density is sensitive to temperature \cite{morohashi1987nbjrev} as well as oxygen exposure $E$, the product of oxygen partial pressure and oxidation time: this relationship has been empirically found to match $J_c\propto E^{-0.5}$ \cite{morohashi1987nbjrev,wen2009o2density,gronberg2017swaps,sugiyama1995o2dependence,kleinsasser1995o2dependence}.
 In Fig. \ref{fig:fig2}b we plot $J_c$ as a function of $E$ for wafers with trilayers grown using various oxidation parameters and fabricated with two spacer deposition methods.
 For the HDPCVD junctions, we find critical current densities in the \unit{\kilo\A\per\cm\squared} range, comparable with other methods \cite{gronberg2017swaps,anders2009nbCrossJJ,morohashi1987nbjrev,tolpygo2010nbVariations}, and observe reasonable agreement with the oxygen exposure dependence described above.
 The effect of process temperature is readily apparent when we examine junctions with high-temperature-grown PECVD spacers: compared to HDPCVD junctions, we observe nearly a factor of 50 reduction in $J_c$.
 We find this temperature-annealing effect activates above \qty{200}{\degreeCelsius} (see Appendix \ref{appendix:e}), in agreement with \cite{morohashi1987nbjrev}, and is likely the result of reduced barrier transparency \cite{senapati2010pinhole} from diffusion.